Global19-atlassian-net/iODKbook2/AlgLin/source/algebra_of_matrices_Sage.rst

 Sage supports the 'row' (as opposed to 'column') approach to vectors and matrices.
 Vectors are displayed 'horizontally', and matrix is a sequence (list) of rows.
-It is to be pointed out, that in Sage a vector is an object different from a one-row as well as from a one-column matrix (thus is different from a column vector): it is just a finite sequence of elements of a ring.
-It can be transformed into such a matrix only by application of an appropriate function.
+It is to be pointed out that in Sage a vector is an object different from a one-row as well as from a one-column matrix: it is just a finite sequence of elements of a ring.
+It can be transformed into an above-mentioned matrix only by application of the appropriate function.

 Creation of Vectors and Matrices
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~